thesephist/september/README.md

 When we run Ink programs compiled to JavaScript, Ink requires a small [runtime](https://en.wikipedia.org/wiki/Runtime_library) (available in [runtime/ink.js](runtime/ink.js)). `september translate-full` prints the compiled JavaScript program alongside the necessary Ink runtime.

+`september run` will compile the Ink program and pass it to Node.js, if installed, to execute it immediately.

 ```sh
 $ september run a.ink # run Ink program in Node.js
 5
 Hello, World!
 ```

 `september run` currently swallows any errors emitted by Node.js.
-During debugging it's helpful to run Node separately and pass it the program through stdin.
+During debugging it's helpful to run Node separately and pass it the program through stdin, so Node.js can emit any errors to stderr.

 ```sh
 $ september translate-full a.ink | node -- # run Ink program through Node, emit stderr